 When a primary malignancy has been previously excised or eradicated from its site and there is no further treatment directed to that site and there is no evidence of any existing primary malignancy at that site, a code from category Z85, Personal history of malignant neoplasm, should be used to indicate the former site of the malignancy.
-Any e.
-Admissions/Encounters involving chemotherapy, immunotherapy and radiation therapy
+Any mention of extension, invasion, or metastasis to another site is coded as a secondary malignant neoplasm to that site.
+The secondary site may be the principal or first-listed diagnosis with the Z85 code used as a secondary code.